strigo/wryte/README.md

 It will be often that you would simply want to log JSON strings (for instance, when you log to Elasticsearch or any other document store).

-While Wryte uses a special formatter to create that JSON string, you can just use the `jsonify` flag when generating the logger instance.
-On top of spitting out JSON, it will also add some potentially interesting contexual information (which might be a tad less interesting in the console) like the `hostname` of the server and the `pid`.
+While Wryte uses a special formatter to create that JSON string, you can just use the `jsonify` flag when instantiating the logger instance.
+On top of spitting out JSON, it will also add some potentially interesting contexual information (which might be a tad less interesting in the console) like the `hostname` and the `pid`.

 ```python